-The gzip utility is Linux is a common tool to compress files, or in other words, to reduce their size.
+The gzip utility in Linux is a common tool that is used to compress files or in other words, to reduce their size.
 The original file, when compressed by gzip will have the extension .gz by default.
 The file name however, when it is very long, will be changed after the compression, .i.e.
 It will be truncated.

 In this article you will learn how to use the gzip utility to compress files along with the different switches used.

 Let us first display the list of files in the current directory.
 We use the command below :

 Now we will try to compress the file named examples.desktop :

 As shown in the above snapshot, the gzip command has compressed the file examples.desktop.
 The the extension has changed to (.gz).